Tour Our Facility

 One question commonly asked on tours is; does all the storm water come into the Water Reclamation Facility and the answer is: no. The City of Sioux Falls has a separate storm water conveyance system that carries all the storm water directly into the Big Sioux River.
 However, large rain events do impact the Water Reclamation Facility flows, due to rain water leaking into the wastewater collection system pipes.
 The City of Sioux Falls spends a good deal of time and effort to prevent as much rain water as possible from leaking into the wastewater collection system, because the storm water can cause the wastewater system to become severely overloaded and cause sewer backups into basements and overflows into streets.
 The City has spent millions of dollars since 2010 to replace aging sewer pipes that were leaking and in the process, has greatly reduced the amount of storm water that infiltrates into the wastewater system.
 The added benefit of keeping the storm water out of the sewer system is it frees up capacity of the wastewater treatment system to accommodate future growth of homes, businesses and industry in the Sioux Falls area, for years to come.

 The treatment requirements for the Water Reclamation Facility are set by the South Dakota Department of Environmental and Natural Resources (DENR).
-The SD DENR issues all wastewater treatment plants a Surface Water Discharge Permit (insert PDF copy of discharge permit).
+The SD DENR issues all wastewater treatment plants a Surface Water Discharge Permit.
 The Permit is a legal document that lists the limits all water must meet before being discharged into the Big Sioux River.

 Primary Settling Tanks